iamvalenciia/quickcopy-extension/README.md

 ### Core Functionality

-- **Quick Access**: Select text and press 's' to instantly open the message search interface
 - **Smart Search**: Real-time filtering with highlighted matches as you type
 - **Category Management**: Organize messages into custom categories
 - **One-Click Copy**: Copy messages to clipboard with a single click